 Our volunteer projects form part of the ground-breaking Lion Rehabilitation Program, which stemmed from a conservation group started by Andrew Conolly at Antelope Park in Zimbabwe.
-You can read Andrew’s story here on Medium.com.
+You can read Andrew’s story, The One-Armed Gambler Who’s Betting On The African Lion on Medium.com.

 ALERT works with communities and policy makers, with conservation managers, researchers and business leaders, to propose locally conceived and relevant solutions that create sustainable motivation to conserve lions amongst these stakeholder groups.
 ALERT also works with communities to meet the challenges of living alongside a dangerous predator, whilst conducting research to improve our understanding of the lion’s behaviour in Africa’s ecosystems to better inform decision making.

 The release program has so far successfully released two prides into fenced-wild areas, and these prides are having wild-born cubs of their own.
 The two prides are located at Antelope Park in Zimbabwe and Livingstone, Zambia.

 - Not known for being quick, a lion can actually reach a top speed of 80kph.

 - Lions can sleep up to 20 hours a day.